-- To receive and adopt the Directors' Report and Audited Accounts for the financial year ended 31 March 2006 and the Auditors' Report thereon. - 2.
-To declare a first and final dividend of 4.90 Hong Kong Cents per ordinary share for the year ended 31 March 2006. - To re-elect the following Directors pursuant to Bye-Law 104 of the Company's Bye-Laws.
-(Directors due to retire by rotation and are eligible for re-election) - Mr Yap Wai Ming [Resolution 3] - Mr Michael Yap Kiam Siew
+- To receive and adopt the Directors' Report and Audited Accounts for the financial year ended 31 March 2006 and the Auditors' Report thereon.
+[Resolution 1] - To declare a first and final dividend of 4.90 Hong Kong Cents per ordinary share for the year ended 31 March 2006.
+[Resolution 2] - 3.
+To re-elect the following Directors pursuant to Bye-Law 104 of the Company's Bye-Laws.
+(Directors due to retire by rotation and are eligible for re-election) - (a) Mr Yap Wai Ming - (b) Mr Michael Yap Kiam Siew - 4.
+To re-appoint Messrs PricewaterhouseCoopers as Auditors and to authorise the Directors to fix their remuneration.
+[Resolution 5] - 5.
+To approve the payment of Directors' Fees of S\$48,000.00 for the year ended 31 March 2006.